 - Premium Increases 2015

-This year's average increase is significantly less than the 9.3% increase in benefits that private health insurance companies paid to their members in the 2011-12 financial year.
-Benefits paid by private health insurers to their members in the last financial year have risen by $1.2 billion to more than $14 billion.
+This year's average increase is less than the 8% increase in benefits that private health insurance companies paid to their members in the 2012-13 financial year.
 The benefits paid by health funds can increase when hospital, medical or other health related costs rise, and if their members have an increase in the use of health services.
 Factors leading to cost increases can include wages for nurses and hospital staff, doctors’ charges, the cost of medical equipment and technology and more complex and costly procedures being available through private hospitals.